-Website performance is key in nowadays e-commerce.
-A web page loading slow can not only impact your shoppers experience but can seriously hurt your SEO.
+Website performance is critical.
+A slow-loading web page can not only impact your shoppers’ experience but can seriously hurt your SEO.

 Magento is known for having issues with speed and performance degrading over time.
-This doesn’t mean that you cannot have a super fast website in Magento, but it’s important to understand the efforts that it entails to get it run lightning fast.
+This doesn’t mean that you cannot have a super fast website in Magento.
+However, it’s essential to understand the efforts that it entails to get it run lightning-fast.

-On the other hand, SuiteCommerce Advanced will make it easier for the business as it comes with lighting speed performance out of the box.
-With an advanced architecture, edge caching and content delivery network it provides incredibly fast loading pages.
-It’s quite amazing to observe SCA websites perform even faster than average speed of top online retailers (for example: store.apple.com, nordstrom.com, officedepot.com, overstock.com, amazon.com among others).
+On the other hand, SuiteCommerce Advanced will make it easier for the business as it comes with lightning speed performance out of the box.
+It provides incredibly fast-loading pages with an advanced architecture, edge caching, and content delivery network.
+It’s quite amazing to observe SCA websites perform even quicker than top online retailers.

-Magento is probably the shopping cart software with more available extensions.
-Any product feature, just name it, and boom it’s available for you thanks to a Magento developer coding from a remote place in the world.
-Actually there’s so many extensions in the menu, that I’ve read Magento customers complaining about how overwhelming it gets!
-Unbelievable right?
-I guess there’s people that they just like to complain.
+Magento is probably the shopping cart software with the most available extensions.
+Any product feature, name it, and boom, it’s available for you thanks to a Magento developer coding from a remote place in the world.
+There are so many extensions in the menu that I’ve read Magento customers complaining about how overwhelming it gets!
+Unbelievable, right?
+I guess there are people that they like to complain about.

-First one, is that installing multiple extensions from multiple developers can generate code conflicts that can translate into big issues.
-At the same time, extensions have shown to cause issues to merchants with Magento upgrades.
+The first one is that installing multiple extensions from multiple developers can generate code conflicts that can translate into big issues.
+At the same time, extensions have proven to create problems for merchants with Magento upgrades.

-Second one, 3rd Party apps (or extensions) are often central to functioning of the website and represent a potential pitfall because they’re located outside of Magento’s API.
-Additionally, more often than not, apps functions are not available for your back office – create data, read data, update data and delete data.
-Open up a mature Magento website that an online seller has been running for a number of years as an integrator and it’s often like Pandora’s Box – you don’t know that you might find!
+The second one, 3rd Party apps (or extensions), are often central to the website’s functioning and represent a potential pitfall — they are outside of Magento’s API.
+More often than not, apps functions are not available for your back office.
+If you open up a Magento website that’s been running for several years as an integrator, it’s often like Pandora’s Box.
+You don’t know what you might find!

-Third one, is more about assessing what you really need for your e-commerce website.
-It’s great to have as many options as possible, but if you are going to plug a long list of extensions to your Magento website and run the risk of issues related to conflicts between them and upgrades, then you should at least assess the value for your business of having these extensions in the first place.
+The third one is more about assessing what you need for your eCommerce website.
+It’s great to have as many options as possible.
+Still, if you will plug a long list of extensions to your Magento website and run the risk of issues related to conflicts between them and upgrades, you should at least assess your business’s value of having these extensions in the first place.

 Comparing apples to apples

-When comparing SuiteCommerce Advanced versus Magento you need to compare as following:
+When comparing SuiteCommerce Advanced versus Magento, you need to compare as follows: